HKuz/fCC_Drafts/Git/git-branch.md

 ## Git Branch

-Git's branching functionality lets you to create new branches off a project to test ideas, isolate new features, and experiment without impacting the main project.
+Git's branching functionality lets you create new branches off a project to test ideas, isolate new features, and experiment without impacting the main project.

 ### View Branches
 To view the branches in a Git repository, run the command: